 Habits make up a much larger part of ourselves than we’d like to admit.
 Studies have shown that habit is more important than willpower when it comes to deciding our actions.
-It’s no surprise then that, when it comes to being financially stable, one of the key elements is forming and maintaining healthy habits.

 While a dollar here and a dollar there may not seem like a lot, one of the keys to being financially stable is understanding that small, consistent drains on your income can add up to big numbers in the long term.
 For example, one $2 cup of coffee isn’t much, but one a morning for a year adds up to $730.
 Minimizing even small but consistent costs can lead to big savings.

 There’s an old axiom that says it’s impossible to get where you’re going if you don’t know where that is, and the same principle applies to finance.
 If you don’t have a firm idea of the financial future you want for yourself, then you aren’t going to be able to achieve it.

 Building off the above point, the easiest way of achieving a long-term goal once it’s set is to create a plan with concrete steps to achieve it.
 For example, if you want to have 80k in retirement by the age of 40, rather than having some fuzzy idea to save money every month, it’s far more effective to divide that 80k into the remaining months before you turn 40, and commit to putting that number into your retirement savings at the end of each month.

 Stopping yourself from buying things you want in the spur of the moment is an underrated skill when it comes to keeping your finances stable, but one that really should be ranked higher.
 A little impulse-control can go a long way.